 Szopki po Krakowie

 In addition to the official exhibition in Celestat, the city has also placed glass-ensconced szopki from the collection of the Kraków Museum in public places around the city, from squares to shops to restaurants.
-Numbering 40 in total, keep your eyes peeled for them as you stroll the city centre during the holiday season (until the end of January).
+Numbering 40 in total, keep your eyes peeled for them as you stroll the city centre during the holiday season (from Dec.
+5, 2019 to Feb.
+2, 2020).